plausible/website/_posts/2020-09-29-how-to-use-utm-parameters-to-track-your-campaigns-and-understand-where-the-dark-traffic-is-coming-from.md

 ### Plausible merges UTM tags that are identical to referral sources

-In the "Top Sources" report in the Plausible Analytics dashboard, within the "All" tab we merge any identical sources.
-So for instance clicks that you get untagged from Twitter are labeled with a referral source Twitter.
-In addition to that, if you tag some links that you share on Twitter with the `utm_source=Twitter` we will merge them alongside other Twitter clicks in the "All" tab.
+We merge all identical sources in the "All" tab of the "Top Sources" report in your Plausible Analytics dashboard.

+For instance, clicks that you from Twitter which are not tagged by UTMs are labeled with a referral source Twitter.
+But if you tag some links that you share on Twitter with the `utm_source=Twitter`, clicks on those we will merge alongside other Twitter clicks in the "All" tab.

 This is in order to make it easier for you to keep track and get a nicer overview.

-If you then click on the "Source" tab we will only show those clicks coming from `utm_source=Twitter`.
+When you click on the "Source" tab, we only show those clicks coming from `utm_source=Twitter` itself.

 ### UTM tags are case-sensitive